- Earn up to 1 Qantas Point per $1 spend on everyday transactions in Australia

 Most other cards also provide international travel insurance on trips of 3-6 months – some even on trips of up to 12 months – although the cover you'll get via this card is only valid for return trips of 30 days or less, doesn't cover you on one-way bookings (even if planning to later buy a flight home) and can't be activated by pre-paying other travel charges like overseas hotel stays or tours, which are also common features of other Australian cards.

 Airport lounge access, Qantas flight benefits:

-As is standard of many Qantas-earning credit cards, the Qantas Premier Mastercard provides two complimentary Qantas airport lounge visits per year: usable either in domestic Qantas Club or Qantas Regional Lounges, or in Qantas international business class lounges with the exception of Los Angeles.
+As is standard of many Qantas-earning credit cards, the Qantas Premier Mastercard provides two complimentary Qantas airport lounge visits per year: usable either in domestic Qantas Club or Qantas Regional Lounges, or in Qantas international business class lounges with a few exceptions, like Los Angeles.

 When travelling domestically with a partner, cardholders may also save 10-20% on selected domestic companion airfares once per year when booking via the card's concierge service.

 At the top end, those 20% savings apply to domestic 'flexible business class' airfares (J, C); 15% savings apply to all 'flexible economy' fares (Y, B, H, K and M types); and 10% savings apply to most Red eDeal fares (L, V, S, N and Q tickets).